wzhy2000/HiGWAS/README.md

 > 4) Data analysis pipeline starting from PLINK genotype data, or Simple format genotype data, or SNP matrix.

-> 5) Detecting the significant SNPs and export the results.
+> 5) Identifying the significant SNPs and export the results.

 > 6) Drawing the genetic effects for each significant SNP.